 [C]onsistent with the federal government's trust responsibility, the Nation proposes that Interior create a formal and permanent structure for tribal inclusion in Colorado River decision-making....
 Specifically, the Nation suggests that Interior establish a regular schedule of meetings among the sovereigns-tribal, state, and federal-to discuss proposals currently on the table and the status of efforts to address emergent challenges.
 To adequately protect the Nation's interests, we must be part of the discussions as they occur, not simply be provided an opportunity to comment after policies and programs have been developed by others.
-Success will require active participation and accountability from all water rights are Indian trust assets that the federal trustee must protect, including agencies within the Department of the Interior such as the Bureau of Reclamation, Bureau of Indian Affairs, and U.S. Geological Survey, as well as the U.S. Army Corps of Engineers.
-"Protection" cannot be equated, in any reasonable sense of the word, with the federal trustee's allowing the status of the basin tribes' water rights under the apportionment to go unresolved for decades, especially given the prospect of those rights being categorized within Article V(B)'s third tier for post-1950 rights, and thus subordinated to all pre-1950 appropriative rights under Article V(a).
-Conversely, it does seem reasonable to equate protection, in part, with the federal trustee's creating a space in which the co-sovereigns can discuss and resolve this issue.
+Success will require active participation and accountability from all participants[.] and it is the federal government's obligation to create an environment in which this occurs.